Is is worth collecting Brilliant Stars cards?

 Brilliant Stars is a zero sum game if you’re solely interested in Charizard V/Charizard VSTAR.
 When buying boxes, either you’ll find a copy and you’ll make money, or you won’t and you’ll probably take a loss.

-There’s no real middle ground, and prices for mid-tier cards are likely to be driven into the dirt depending on the hype behind the latest Charizard chase.
+There’s no real middle ground.
+Prices for mid-tier cards are likely to be driven into the dirt depending on the hype behind the latest Charizard chase.
 However, it’s still tempting to rip packs in an effort to find one of your own.

-With that being said, current values are low due to the amount of product being opened, and prices have yet to settle.
+With that being said, current values are low due to the amount of product being opened.
+Prices have yet to settle.
 It could be the perfect time to grab a card or two if you plan to send them off for grading.
+It’s a decent collection overall, if nothing too special.